 The Illinois Human Rights Act (IHRA) makes it a civil rights violation for an employer to inquire into an applicant's arrest record.
 It is unlawful for an employer to refuse to hire or to act with respect to recruitment, including selection for training or apprenticeship, based on the applicant's arrest record.

 Under the Illinois Criminal Identification Act, an employer must include language on a job application that informs job applicants they are not required to disclose arrests.
 If state or federal law requires the employer to conduct a criminal background check, the IHRA does not prohibit the employer from inquiring into, or basing decisions on, an arrest record. +775 ILCS 5/2-103.

 Several categories of workers in Illinois must undergo mandatory criminal background checks, including a check of national and state sex offender registries.
 Recruiting and Hiring > Preemployment Screening and Testing > Arrest and Conviction Records.

 Ban the Box

 Effective January 1, 2015, Illinois law prohibits private employers with 15 or more employees in the current or preceding year and employment agencies from asking criminal history questions on job applications.
 Employers may still lawfully make criminal history inquiries after a candidate has been selected for an interview or, if there is not an interview, after a conditional employment offer has been made.
-See +2013 Bill Text IL H.B.
-5701.
+See [LexisNexis:"2013 Bill Text IL H.B.
+5701"].